ElenaChes/Node-Js-Express-MVC-Web-App/README.md

 - view existing flights
 - book tickets for available flights
 - have the app insert their payment details from the database (if they exist).
 - or input a card manually to "pay" for the flight.
-(Note that the app doesn't check for card validity)
+(Note that the app doesn't check for card validity and doesn't try to make a transaction.)
 ```